ciscoheat/superforms-web/src/routes/get-started/+page.md

 });
 ```

-This schema represents the data in the form.
+This schema represents the form data.
+It should always start with `z.object({ ... })`, encapsulating a single form.

 The [Zod documentation](https://zod.dev/?id=primitives) has all the details for creating schemas, but this is all you need to know for now.